GhaidaAl-Qurashi/insider-threat-detection-system/simulation/scenario2-commands.md

 This is an automated message.
 Please do not reply directly to this email.

 ---

-### 1. Credential harvesting through a fake reset password page
-#### 1. Set up a basic index.html with a form posting to a simple PHP/Python capture script
+#### 2. Set up a basic index.html with a form posting to a simple PHP/Python capture script

 ##### Index.html:
 ``` html